 - Make sure that you log out of WebAdvisor when you are through entering grades.

-Grades are due on the Tuesday or Thursday after the last day of the semester by 9 am.
+Grades are due on the Tuesday following the last day of the semester by 9 am.

-Check to see if all names are on the list.
-If a student name is missing or if a student did not attend class, please leave the grade space blank and send an email to email@example.com
+Confirm that all students who attended are on your final grading roster.
+If a student is not on your roster, please direct the student to contact firstname.lastname@example.org.
+If a student is on your roster but did not attend class, please leave the grade space blank and contact email@example.com.